MRLintern/StokesianFlow/README.md

 # Viscous River

-Note: this is a work-in-progress; bare with me!
+Note: this is a work-in-progress.

 ## Introduction